geo1590/MLOps/README.md

  This is a Web application that uses gradio for the UI.
 It allows accessing some of the functionality of MLflow and services connected to it via a user friendly web app.

 ## My Setup
 This implementation can be setup using 3 different methods.
 It can be set up using the 'docker run' command.
 It can also be set up using a Dockerfile method.
 And lastly, it can be set up using the docker-compose.yml file.
 All of these docker containers is intended to be run under the same host machine.
 But, can relocate some of them to another host machine.
+The easiest method is the docker-compose.yml version.
+The other methods is there for study and educational purposes.
 All of the files can be found in this repository.

  - Using 'docker run'
  Here is the procedure to set up this implementation using just the 'docker run' command.